The Aviation Adventures Team includes

 Darren Smith is an experienced pilot

-aircraft) and over 1000 hours as a glider pilot.
-During the off-season
+aircraft) and over 1400 hours as a glider pilot.
+He use to fly the off-seasons

-he flies gliders and tow planes in Canada and works in New Zealand
+in Canada fire-patrolling and currently works in New Zealand flying a PAC750

 on skydive operations in Wanaka, and the Pilatus Porter aircraft in Franz